conneroisu/libsqlz/README.md

 # libsqlz
 libsql zig

-orm for those who know their schema at compile time.
+orm-ish for those who know their schema at compile time.